Akatsuki49/Pesu_CSE_chatbot/README.md

 * add accessing all submitted questions screen that only admin has access to try out haptic response on a new phone (sid will do)

+ADDITIONS :
+LOGOUT IS INCOMPLETE, I HAVE ADDED THE SHARED PREF PART EARLIER BUT NOT WORKED OVER IT PROPERLY, IF POSSIBLE PLS LOOK INTO THAT

+USE A SEPERATE FOLDER FOR CALLING API - REPO LAYER